Businesses

 E-invoicing, HSN codes, and GSTR filing changes in 2025-2026

 HSN code requirements are now strictly enforced.
 For exports, 8-digit HSN codes are mandatory regardless of turnover.
-For domestic B2B supplies, businesses above ₹5 crore AATO need 6-digit codes, while those below need 4-digit codes.
-From May 2025 (Phase 3 HSN reporting), manual HSN entry in GSTR-1 has been replaced by mandatory dropdown selection, with descriptions auto-populated from the master database.
+For domestic B2B supplies, businesses with an AATO above ₹5 crore require 6-digit codes, while those below require 4-digit codes.
+From 2025 (Phase 3 HSN reporting), manual HSN entries in GSTR-1 have been replaced by a mandatory dropdown selection, with descriptions auto-populated from the master database.
 Table 12 of GSTR-1/1A has been bifurcated into B2B and B2C sections, and Table 13 (document details) is now mandatory for all taxpayers.

 GSTR-1 and GSTR-3B filing for exporters requires careful attention to table placement: export invoices with IGST go in Table 6A, exports under LUT go in Table 6B, and SEZ supplies go in Table 6B as well.
 In GSTR-3B, all zero-rated supplies must appear in Table 3.1(b) — not Table 3.1(a).
 The IGST amount in GSTR-3B Table 3.1(b) must equal or exceed the total from GSTR-1 Tables 6A + 6B, or invoices will not transmit to ICEGATE.
 The amendment deadline for GSTR-1 corrections is November 30 of the following financial year or the annual return filing date, whichever is earlier.

-ITC reconciliation has become more demanding with the Invoice Management System (IMS), operational since October 2024.
+ITC reconciliation has become more demanding since the Invoice Management System (IMS) was rolled out in late 2024.
 Recipients must actively accept, reject, or keep pending supplier invoices.
-From October 2025, unaccepted invoices under IMS are automatically accepted and flow to GSTR-2B.
+From 2025, unaccepted invoices under IMS are automatically accepted and flow to GSTR-2B — check the latest GSTN advisory for the exact go-live date applicable to your turnover slab.
 A three-way reconciliation — IMS vs. GSTR-2B vs. GSTR-3B — is now the compliance standard.

 Critically, zero-rated supplies (exports) are not treated as exempt for ITC reversal under Rules 42 and 43 — no reversal is required for the portion attributable to exports.

-The RoDTEP scheme is valid until March 31, 2026 per DGFT Notification No. 35/2025 (September 30, 2025).
+The RoDTEP scheme ran through March 31, 2026 per DGFT Notification No. 35/2025.
+For FY2026-27, the Union Budget allocated ₹10,000 crore — exporters should confirm the formal extension notification on the DGFT portal before filing ARR or claiming benefits for shipments from April 1, 2026 onwards.
 Current rates range from 0.3% to 4.3% of FOB value across 10,780+ HS lines for DTA exports.
 The scheme reimburses embedded non-GST taxes (electricity duty, VAT on fuel, mandi tax, stamp duty, toll charges) that are not covered by the GST ITC mechanism.

 Exporters can claim both RoDTEP and IGST refund simultaneously — there is no conflict, as the two schemes cover different tax components.
-RoDTEP credits are issued as transferable e-scrips via ICEGATE, usable only for paying Basic Customs Duty on imports.
+RoDTEP credits are issued as transferable e-scrips via ICEGAT and are usable only for paying Basic Customs Duty on imports.
 They are not subject to GST themselves and cannot be used for GST payment.

-The most significant development is the 45% cut in FY 2026-27 budget allocation — down to ₹10,000 crore from ₹18,233 crore in FY 2025-26.
-A Rate Review Committee was constituted in October 2025 (chaired by Neeraj Kumar Gupta) to rationalize rates based on FY 2024-25 data.
+The most significant development is a roughly 40–45% cut in FY2026-27 budget allocation — down to approximately ₹10,000 crore from the prior year's outlay.
+Exact figures are scattered across Union Budget expenditure statements; exporters should confirm allocations on the DGFT portal before projecting RoDTEP receivables.
+A Rate Review Committee was constituted in October 2025 (chaired by Neeraj Kumar Gupta) to rationalise the FY 2024-25 data.
 No formal multi-year extension has been announced beyond March 2026, though the budget allocation implies some continuation.

-New compliance requirement — Annual RoDTEP Return (ARR): Exporters with total RoDTEP claims exceeding ₹1 crore in a financial year must file an ARR demonstrating that claimed taxes were actually incurred.
-The FY 2023-24 ARR deadline has been extended to March 31, 2026 with a ₹15,000 composition fee (Public Notice No. 46/2025-2026).
+New compliance requirement — Annual RoDTEP Return (ARR): Exporters with total RoDTEP claims exceeding ₹1 crore in a financial year must file an ARR to demonstrate that the claimed taxes were actually incurred.
+The FY 2023-24 ARR deadline has been extended to March 31, 2026, with a composition fee of ₹ 15,000 (Public Notice No. 46/2025-2026).
 Non-filing leads to denial of benefits and scroll-out restrictions.

 GST enforcement has materially tightened across several dimensions.
 Late fees remain at ₹50/day (₹25 CGST + ₹25 SGST) for regular GSTR-1/GSTR-3B returns, capped at ₹5,000 per return.
 Annual return (GSTR-9) late fees are ₹200/day, capped at 0.50% of annual turnover.
 Interest on late tax payment runs at 18% per annum; excess ITC claims attract 24% per annum.

 Three enforcement changes particularly affect exporters.
-First, from December 1, 2025, the GST portal permanently blocks filing of returns older than 3 years — ITC related to blocked returns is permanently lost.
-Second, from January 2026, hard portal validations block GSTR-3B filing where claimed ITC exceeds the closing balance in the Electronic Credit Reversal and Re-claimed Statement.
-Third, bank account details must be current on the portal — failure triggers automatic registration suspension, blocking return filing and e-way bill generation.
+First, from late 2025, the GST portal has been restricting the filing of returns older than 3 years — ITC related to those periods risks permanent loss.
+Verify the exact cut-off applicable to your return type against the latest GSTN advisory.
+Second, from early 2026, hard portal validations block GSTR-3B filing when the claimed ITC exceeds the closing balance in the Electronic Credit Reversal and Reclaimed Statement — confirm the operative date against the GSTN portal advisory.
+Third, bank account details must be up to date on the portal — failure triggers automatic registration suspension, blocking return filing and e-way bill generation.

 Fraud and tax evasion penalties remain severe: 100% to 300% of tax evaded (minimum ₹10,000), with imprisonment ranging from 1 year (₹1–2 crore evasion) to 5 years (above ₹5 crore).
 The general penalty under Section 125 is capped at ₹25,000.

-For exports to qualify as zero-rated under Section 16 of the IGST Act, exporters must maintain precise documentation depending on their chosen route:
+For exports to qualify as zero-rated supply under Section 16 of the IGST Act, Indian exporters must maintain precise documentation depending on their chosen route:

 Under LUT (without IGST payment): Valid LUT (Form RFD-11) for the financial year; export invoices with GSTIN, invoice number, and 8-digit HSN/SAC codes; GSTR-1 Table 6B filed correctly; GSTR-3B filed for the period; shipping bill/BL/AWB; BRC/FIRC for foreign exchange receipt (services); and Form RFD-01 with Statement 3/3A for ITC refund claims.

 With IGST payment: Tax invoice with IGST charged; GSTR-1 Table 6A with complete shipping bill number, date, and 6-digit port code; GSTR-3B with IGST in Table 3.1(b) ≥ Table 6A amount; shipping bill filed with customs; EGM filed by carrier; and GSTR-3B for the relevant period.
-No separate RFD-01 is needed for goods — the shipping bill is the deemed refund application.
+No separate RFD-01 is required for goods — the shipping bill serves as the deemed refund application.

 Export of services must meet all five conditions under Section 2(6) IGST Act: supplier located in India, recipient located outside India, place of supply outside India, payment received in convertible foreign exchange (or INR via Special Vostro Account where RBI permits), and supplier and recipient are not establishments of a distinct person.

-Time limits remain strict: goods must be exported within 3 months of invoice date; service payments must be received within 1 year.
-Foreign exchange must be realized within 9 months per FEMA.
-Non-realization triggers Rule 96B — IGST refund must be repaid with interest within 30 days.
+Time limits remain strict: goods must be exported within 3 months of the invoice date; service payments must be received within 1 year of the invoice date.
+Foreign exchange must be realised within 9 months of the export date per FEMA regulations (extendable up to 15 months for exporters with a good track record, with AD bank approval).
+Non-realisation Rule 96B — IGST refund must be repaid with interest within 30 days.

 Disclaimer: The information provided in this blog is for general informational purposes only and does not constitute financial or legal advice.
 Winvesta makes no representations or warranties about the accuracy or suitability of the content and recommends consulting a professional before making any financial decisions.